Kong/kong/README.md

 Kong just forwareded our request to `target_url` of mockbin and sent us the response.

-#### Accounts and plugins
+#### Consumers and plugins

 One of Kong's core principle is its extensibility through [plugins](http://getkong.org/plugins/), which allow you to add features to your APIs.

-Let's configure the [headerauth](http://getkong.org/plugins/header-authentication/) plugin to add authentication to your API.
+Let's configure the [keyauth](http://getkong.org/plugins/key-authentication/) plugin to add authentication to your API.

 ###### 1. Enable the plugin